Drop in Xinjiang birthrate largest in recent history: report - WTMJ

 The ASPI report corroborates an AP story and a report by German researcher Adrian Zenz last year that found the Chinese government was systemically slashing Uyghur birthrates with sterilizations, abortions and intrauterine devices, and fining and detaining people with three or more children.

-The Chinese Foreign Ministry and the Xinjiang government did not immediately respond to a request for comment.
-However, Zenz and ASPI have come under increasing attack from Beijing, which points to their funding from the governments of the U.S. and other Western countries to discredit them.
+The Chinese Foreign Ministry and the Xinjiang government did not immediately respond to a request for comment, but Zenz and ASPI have come under increasing attack from Beijing.
 The AP confirmed many of the figures were based on Chinese government statistics.

 Over the past four years, the Chinese authorities have carried out a brutal campaign of forced assimilation targeting the Uyghurs, an ethnic Turkic minority native to Xinjiang.
 Officials cracked down after a series of bombings and knife attacks by separatist Uyghurs, sweeping a million or more people into a network of newly built camps and prisons.
 The crackdown has triggered sanctions from the West, and on Wednesday a group of Western countries are slated to hold a U.N. event on China’s repression of the Uyghurs.